dan-unc/hooi_code/README.md

 The numbers denotes the residual.
 Suppose X is the original tensor and XP is the approximated tensor.
 Then residula r is defined by r = |X - XP|/|X|, where |X| denotes the Frobenius norm of X.

 ## Insights from varying the compression ratio
 HOOI has been implemented with minor changes in the syntax of the code.
 As one can observe, the changes in the compression ratio which given as the second argument makes a lot of difference in the output image.
-The differnce in the output images can be observed at r = 0.6, 0.2, as well as 0.01.
+The difference in the output images can be observed at r = 0.6, 0.2, as well as 0.01.